Rsekaii/rsekaii.github.io/_posts/academic/2025-04-08-conformal-prediction.md

 Despite these caveats, conformal prediction still feels like the Central Limit Theorem’s cool cousin.
 It works when it really shouldn’t.

 I plan to continue testing conformal prediction in practice: classification, OOD data, different scores .
 Hopefully, through these experiments, I’ll gain better intuition and maybe stumble upon a research-worthy insight.

-Stay tuned.

 ---

 ## Conformal Prediction with a CNN on MNIST

 We begin with a foundational experiment using the well-known MNIST dataset, which consists of grayscale images of handwritten digits (0–9).
 The data is originally split into 60,000 training and 10,000 test samples.
 I further split the training set into 50,000 samples for training and 10,000 for calibration, which are used exclusively for conformal prediction.

 To classify digits, I trained a simple convolutional neural network (CNN).
 It’s a small one: just two convolutional layers followed by a couple of dense layers.